A New Covenant With the House of Israel: Understanding Hebrews 8:1-13

-In the Great End Time Debate, Jeremiah 31:31-34—God’s promise of a New Covenant with the House of Israel—is a true bone of contention.
-Realizing that this promise appears right in the middle a host of related predictions of “Israel’s” latter day restoration under the Messiah, and believing that these prophecies will be fulfilled among the Jews in a future Millennium, premillennarians are anxious to claim Jeremiah’s promise of a New Covenant for ethnic Israel.
+In the great end time debate, Jeremiah 31:31-34—God’s promise of a New Covenant with the House of Israel—is a true bone of contention.
+Realizing that this promise appears right in the middle a host of related predictions of “Israel’s” latter day restoration under the Messiah, and believing that these prophecies will be fulfilled among the Jews in a future millennium, our premillennarian brothers are eagaer to claim Jeremiah’s promise of a New Covenant for ethnic Israel.

 The essay below, extracted from my book The High King of Heaven, explores this subject in some detail.
 My hope and prayer is that in reading it, you will find that it supplies a helpful key for opening up the meaning of all OT Kingdom prophecy.